-of dollars.23 The Insurance Information Institute in New York reported that the U.S. share of insured losses is not expected to be significant.24 The expected ratio of insured to the overall economic losses can be estimated on the order of 5-7%, which is consistent with prior economic loss data in disaster-stricken developing countries, where insured losses from natural disasters rarely exceed 3-5% of the total economic loss.
-Most of the insured losses from the tsunamis would result from damage to the tourism industry, including vacation resort properties, personal accident and travel insurance, as well as claims associated with damage to infrastructure (airports and utilities), port facilities, and marine-related insurance (ships, cargo, oil platforms, offshore facilities).25
+Table 1 shows that the earthquake that caused the Indonesian tsunami of 2004 was the fourth-largest earthquake since 1900 and the largest since the1964 Prince William Sound, Alaska, earthquake.
+According to Swiss Re, insured losses from the tsunami were about \$5 billion.
+This figure does not include the cost of disaster relief and rehabilitation, which will likely run into the tens of billions of dollars.23 The Insurance Information Institute in New York reported that the U.S. share of insured losses is not expected to be significant.24 The expected ratio of insured to the overall economic losses can be estimated on the order of 5%-7%, which is consistent with prior economic loss data in disaster-stricken developing countries, where insured losses from natural disasters rarely exceed 3%-5% of the total economic loss.
+Most of the insured losses from the tsunamis would result from damage to the tourism industry, including vacation resort properties, personal accident and travel insurance, as well as claims associated with damage to infrastructure (airports and utilities), port facilities, and marine-related insurance.25

 Date Country or Place Magnitude

 May 22, 1960 Chile 9.5

 March 27, 1964 Alaska 9.2

 November 4, 1952 Russia 9.0

 December 26, 2004 Indonesia 9.0

 January 31, 1906 Ecuador 8.8

 March 9, 1957 Alaska 8.8

 November 6, 1958 Kuril Islands 8.7

 February 4, 1965 Alaska 8.7

 August 15, 1950 India 8.6

 November 11, 1922 Argentina 8.5

-February 1, 1938 Indonesia 8.5

 Table 1.
-Ten Largest-Magnitude Earthquakesof the Past Century
+Ten Largest-Magnitude Earthquakes of the Past Century

-Source: National Earthquake Information Center, United States Geographic Survey, [http://wcatwc.gov/tsunamiready/stats.pdf], visited Dec.
-30, 2004.
+Source: National Earthquake Information Center, United States Geographic Survey, [http://origin-wcatwc.arh.noaa.gov/tsunamiready/stats.pdf], visited Jan.
+30, 2006.